AdmiralCloud/ac-usage-examples/upload/java/image_upload_java/README.md

    - For small uploads, the response from step 1 already contains the AWS credentials
    - For larger uploads, `/v5/activity/jobResult` is called to get the AWS credentials

-3. **Upload File to AWS S3**: The file is uploaded to S3 using the AWS TransferManager
+3. **Upload File to AWS S3**: The file is uploaded to S3 using the AWS TransferManager with the correct region

 4. **Notify AdmiralCloud**: After successful upload, a request is sent to `/v5/s3/success` to inform AdmiralCloud about the completed upload